Click on any question to display the answer below.

-It's completely free; no advertising either!
-The site is supported by author donations and affiliate income when book purchases occur from Amazon click-throughs on NovelRank.
+It's completely free!
+The site is supported by author donations, Amazon bounties, and affiliate income when book purchases occur from Amazon click-throughs on NovelRank.

 Book sales estimates are still estimates, and for books selling a low volume ( less than 100 copies a month for instance ) the estimates are most likely accurate within 1%.
 In the end, it is all based on sales rank changes rather than sales numbers, and NovelRank should not be used to dispute hard sales figures from publishers or Amazon.

 No. Amazon doesn't offer historical sales rank data, thus NovelRank only collects sales rank data and estimates sales from the date/time tracking was started within NovelRank.

 Books go inactive during "free" promotions and if the book hasn't been viewed on NovelRank in a while.
 Reactivation is as simple as clicking the "inactive" link shown on the book's page.

 The change in sales rank will occur anywhere from 3 to 12 hours later.
 This is at the sole discretion of Amazon and may vary due to holidays, category, domain, and any number of other factors we don't know about.